 The endowment fund is one of many components of Alpha Kappa Alpha’s international platform under Dr. Glover’s leadership whose focus is “exemplifying excellence through sustainable service.”
 The fund falls under the organization’s target HBCU for Life: A Call to Action, which aims to promote HBCUs by encouraging students to attend and matriculate through these institutions as a sustainability measure.

-Presidents from the 32 HBCUs that will join Dr. Glover and sorority leadership during the Black History Month program represent Albany State University, Alcorn State University, American Baptist College, Bennett College*, Chicago State University, Coppin State University, Fayetteville State University, Florida Memorial University*, Fort Valley State University, Grambling State University, Harris-Stowe State University, Le Moyne-Owen College*, Lincoln University, Livingstone College*, Miles College*, Mississippi Valley State University, Norfolk State University, North Carolina Central University, Philander Smith College*, Savannah State University, Shaw University*, South Carolina State University, Southern University at New Orleans, St. Augustine’s University*, Stillman College*, University of Arkansas at Pine Bluff, Voorhees College*, West Virginia State University, Wilberforce University*, Wiley College*, Paul Quinn College and Edward Waters College*.
+Presidents from the 32 HBCUs that will join Dr. Glover and sorority leadership during the Black History Month program represent Albany State University, Alcorn State University, American Baptist College, Bennett College*, Chicago State University, Coppin State University, Fayetteville State University, Florida Memorial University*, Fort Valley State University, Grambling State University, Harris-Stowe State University, Le Moyne-Owen College*, Lincoln University, Livingstone College*, Miles College*, Mississippi Valley State University, Norfolk State University, North Carolina Central University, Philander Smith University*, Savannah State University, Shaw University*, South Carolina State University, Southern University at New Orleans, St. Augustine’s University*, Stillman College*, University of Arkansas at Pine Bluff, Voorhees College*, West Virginia State University, Wilberforce University*, Wiley University*, Paul Quinn College and Edward Waters College*.

 The program will include a tour of the recently renovated Ivy Center International Headquarters in the historic Hyde Park neighborhood on the South Side of Chicago.